 (a) no such undertaking is entered into by a responsible person; or

-(b) the points in paragraph 9(a) and (b) below disclose a reason why bail should be refused; or
+(b) the points in clause 9(a) and (b) below disclose a reason why bail should be refused; or

-(c) the case comes within paragraph 8B below.
+(c) the case comes within clause 8B below.

 8B.
 Where serious offence committed while on bail for another serious offence